nikikilbertus/InstaHeat/README.md

 * \f$\rho\f$ - The energy density.
 * \f$p\f$ - The pressure.

-Detailed information about the output options can be found in section [Parameters & Options](#parameters-&-options).
+Detailed information about the output options can be found in section [Parameters and Options](#parameters-and-options).

-## Parameters & Options
+## Parameters and Options

 The simulation parameters and output options are explained in great detail in the documentation of the parameters.
 This is also important for the build process.
 You can find the docs